Hugo Boris: Biography

 Je n’ai pas dansé depuis longtemps (I haven't danced for a long time), published in 2010, recounts the initiatory journey of a Soviet cosmonaut in weightlessness for more than four hundred days.
 The book was awarded the prix Amerigo Vespucci and was a finalist in many literary prizes, including the grand prix RTL-Lire, the Prix Landerneau, and the prix Françoise Sagan.
 Libération suggests that Je n’ai pas dansé depuis longtemps brings cosmonauts into literature. and Ciel et Espace talks about one of the best novels ever written about space.
 Le Nouvel Observateurmentions a "modern Jules Verne".

 Each of Hugo Boris's books approaches a different genre, seems to take it up to imitate it, then deconstruct it.
 Apart from the game on genre, a certain number of obsessive themes haunt his romantic universe: huis-clos, bestiality, courage.

 He recognizes Guy de Maupassant and Michel Tournier as major influences.

 Hugo Boris also directed a dozen short films and worked as an assistant director on documentaries.

 Published in 2013, his novel Trois grands fauves braids an imaginary umbilical cord between Georges Danton, Victor Hugo and Winston Churchill.
 The novel was selected in the final selection of the Style Award, and won the Thyde Monnier Award.
 Trois grands fauves was selected among the 25 best books of the year by the French newspaper Le Point.

-In 2016, his novel POLICE was published by Grasset.
-Translated in several countries, POLICE is currently being adapted for the cinema by the award-winning French director, Anne Fontaine.
+In 2016, his novel Police was published by Grasset.
+Translated in several countries, Police was adapted into a film of the same name by the award-winning French director, Anne Fontaine.